hashicorp/consul-template/docs/templating-language.md

 The `nanoTime` type contains Unix nanoseconds since the epoch.
 It's String method prints it out as a formatted date/time value.
-It also has a `Time` method that can be used to retrieve a Go `time.Time` for further manipuation.
+It also has a `Time` method that can be used to retrieve a Go `time.Time` for further manipulation.

 ### `nomadVar`

-Query [Nomad][nomad] for the Items at the given secure variable path.
+Query [Nomad][nomad] for the Items at the given variable path.
 If the path does not exist or the caller does not have access to it, Consul Template will block rendering until the path is available.
 To avoid blocking, wrap `nomadVar` calls with [`nomadVarExists`](#nomadvarexists).

-The `nomadVar` function returns a map of NomadSVItems structs.
-Each member of the map corresponds to a member of the secure variable's `Items` collection.
-Each map value also contains helper methods to get the secure variable metadata and a link to the parent secure variable.
+The `nomadVar` function returns a map of NomadVarItems structs.
+Each member of the map corresponds to a member of the variable's `Items` collection.
+Each map value also contains helper methods to get the variable metadata and a link to the parent variable.

 ```golang
 {{ nomadVar "<PATH>" }}